Mackenzie-High/autumn/specification/functions/8b5e3cc91c4d7c3b47eea2b2edebfdc8.md

 ## Formals

-is the record to clear.
+Parameterrecordis the record to clear.

 ## Returns

 Return a cleared copy of the <i>record</i>.

+## Throws

+[NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html)if <i>record</i> is null.